jjfiv/cs145-f2020/src/syllabus.md

 ## Course Modalities

 - ***Lectures will be delivered asynchronously*** (with homework or "reading quizzes" replacing traditional labs).
-- ***Labs will be run remotely, but synchronously*** with a focus on discussing the homework and supporting the weekly assignments.
+- ***Labs will be run remotely, but synchronously*** with a focus on discussing the homework and supporting the weekly programming assignments ("projects").

 ## Waiver Policy